ElvenSpellmaker/cpm/README.md

 None

 ## Usage
-The role consists of a number of different tasks which can be enabled or disabled for the particular run.
+The role consists of a number of different tasks some of which can be enabled or disabled for the particular run.

+`cpm_validateparameters` - Mandatory

+This task will validate which CPM steps have already occurred on the server to prevent repetition.

+`cpm_extract`
+This task will copy the CD Image from the Ansible host to the remote.

+`cpm_prerequisites`

+This task will run the CPM pre-requisites steps.

 `cpm_install`